soolidsnake/stealbit1.1_config_extractor/README.md

 ## StealBit1.1 and earlier scripts

-- Use strings_decryptor.py to extract RC4 encrypted strings from a StealBit1.1 sample.
+- Use strings_decryptor.py to extract RC4 encrypted strings from a StealBit1.1 sample(s).
-- Use config_extractor.py to extract encrypted configuration(ID and C2s) of a StealBit1.1 sample.
+- Use config_extractor.py to extract encrypted configuration(ID and C2s) of a StealBit1.1 sample(s).

 Tested on the following samples: